TBG09/ShrimpleCmdReborn/README.md

 dotnet build --configuration <configuration>
 ```

-It should be built to bin/<configuration>/ as ShrimpleCmd.exe(or as an elf depending on your platoform).
+It should be built to bin/<configuration>/ as ShrimpleCmd.exe(or as an elf depending on your platform).